IBM/kif/docs/tutorial.md

 !!! note

-    [Wikidata](https://www.wikidata.org/) is a general-purpose collaboratively edited knowledge graph maintained by the Wikimedia Foundation.
+    [Wikidata](https://www.wikidata.org/) is a general-purpose open knowledge graph maintained by the Wikimedia Foundation.
 It can be thought of as a structured version of [Wikipedia](https://www.wikipedia.org/).

 A KIF **store** is an interface to a knowledge source.
 It allows us to query the source as if it were Wikidata and obtain Wikidata-like statements as a result.